lux2ube/Customer-service/DATABASE_STRUCTURE.md

 ### Deprecated Paths

 The following paths are no longer in active use by the new system but may be retained for historical data.
+All new development should focus on the modern paths listed above.

 -   `/transactions`
--   `/modern_cash_records`
--   `/modern_usdt_records`
 -   `/sms_transactions`
 -   `/cash_receipts`
 -   `/usdt_receipts`